Jono Lester: Family Heritage

-Jono is a third generation driver, with grandfather Rob, father Richard and aunt Debbie all winning National titles.
+Lester is a third generation driver, with grandfather Rob, father Richard and aunt Debbie all winning National titles.
 Debbie and her husband John are also adopted parents of Jaxon Evans.

 Grandparents Rob and Wendy originally set up the Manfeild circuit in Feilding, running events and operations for over thirty years until retirement in 2003.

 Rob was awarded the prestigious Jim Clark Trophy in 1979.
 Richard and Debbie were respective Steel Trophy recipients in 1983 and 1986, representing New Zealand's top driver under 21 years of age.

 Richard founded the Shell Formula Ford Scholarship in the early 1990s, which launched the career of many drivers including Bathurst winner Greg Murphy.

 Early years

-Jono Lester didn't take the conventional junior pathway of karting, beginning his driving career in Formula Vee at age 13.
+Lester didn't take the conventional junior pathway of karting, beginning his driving career in Formula Vee at the age of 13.

-He dovetailed his two seasons in Formula Vee with Formula Challenge, and occasional races in HQ Holdens and the North Island Endurance Series.
+Lester dovetailed his two seasons in Formula Vee with Formula Challenge, and occasional races in HQ Holdens and the North Island Endurance Series.

-He won the 2014 Formula Challenge Summer Series.
+Lester won the 2014 Formula Challenge Summer Series.

 Porsche Carrera Cups

 Lester's career took another unconventional turn when he graduated to the Porsche GT3 Cup in 2006.

-In doing so he became the world's youngest competitor in a Porsche one-make Cup, aged 16 years and 10 months.
+In doing so, he became the world's youngest competitor in a Porsche one-make Cup, aged 16 years and ten months.

-Four months later, in March 2007, he took his maiden victory at Timaru International Motor Raceway to become the World's Youngest Porsche Cups race winner.
+Four months later, in March 2007, Lester took his maiden victory at Timaru International Motor Raceway to become the World's Youngest Porsche Cups race winner.

 Lester finished fourth overall in his debut season, trailing Craig Baird, Fabian Coulthard and Matt Halliday.

-In 2009, he won both the Hamilton 400 and Taupo A1GP Trophy events, however a brief foray in the 2008 Porsche Carrera Cup Australia Championship was curtailed due to a lack of budget.
+In 2009, Lester won both the Hamilton 400 and Taupo A1GP Trophy events, however a brief foray in the 2008 Porsche Carrera Cup Australia Championship was curtailed due to a lack of budget.

 Lester won a Porsche Motorsport Talent Factory Scholarship in 2010, after a global shootout of 12 drivers at ACI Vallelunga Circuit, Italy.
 His prize was a start in the Porsche Supercup at the Monza Grand Prix, where he finished 13th in a field of 32.